poornimapm/poornimapm/README.md

 ## Hi there 👋
-I'm a passionate software professional with a knack for crafting efficient and scalable web applications.
-Over the past 4 years, I have honed my skills in both frontend and backend development, specializing in technologies such as Angular, JavaScript, typescript, Node.js, MongoDB, and Express.js HTML, CSS.
-My experience spans a range of projects, from developing innovative solutions to delivering complex applications.
-My goal is always to build applications that are not only functional but also offer an intuitive and seamless user experience.
+I'm a dedicated software developer with a passion for building efficient and scalable web applications.
+Over the past 4 years, I've developed expertise in both frontend and backend technologies, including Angular, JavaScript, TypeScript, Node.js, MongoDB, Express.js, HTML, and CSS.
+My experience includes a diverse range of projects, from creating innovative solutions to delivering complex applications.
+I strive to build not only functional but also user-friendly applications that provide a seamless and intuitive experience.

 I am continuously learning and exploring new tools and technologies to enhance my skill set and stay ahead in the fast-evolving tech landscape.